MicrosoftDocs/security/operations/ingest-data-sources.md

     For more information, see, [Deploy a log forwarder to ingest Syslog and CEF logs to Microsoft Sentinel](/azure/sentinel/connect-log-forwarder).

+    Consider migrating from the legacy agent to the new unified Azure Monitor Agent guidance.
+For more information, see [MIgrat from legacy agents to Azure Monitor Agent](/azure/azure-monitor/agents/azure-monitor-agent-migration).

 6. Search in content hub for other devices, Software as a service (SaaS) apps that require logs to be sent to Sentinel.
 For more information, see [Discover and manage Microsoft Sentinel out-of-the-box content ](/azure/sentinel/sentinel-solutions-deploy).

 ## Step 2.
 Enable User Entity Behavior Analytics

 After setting up data connectors in Sentinel, make sure to enable [User Entity Behavior Analysis](/azure/sentinel/identify-threats-with-entity-behavior-analytics) to identify suspicious behavior  that could lead to phishing exploits and eventually attacks such as ransomware.
+Often, anomaly detection through UEBA is the best method for detecting Zero-day exploits early on.

 Data Sources required: